swaywm/sway/CONTRIBUTING.md

 you do need to use them, try to keep them close to where they're being used and `#undef` them after.

+### Other Differences

+For sizeof, please use the struct name instead of the variable name.
+This is the style that is used throughout the code base and should continue being used to maintain consistency.

 ### Example

 ```c